-Monty Wilkinson was appointed Director of the Executive Office for United States Attorneys (EOUSA) by former Attorney General Eric H. Holder, Jr., on March 29, 2014.
+James A. Crowell IV (“Jim”) was appointed Acting Director of the Executive Office for United States Attorneys (EOUSA) by Attorney General Jeff Sessions on December 10, 2017.
 The Executive Office, created in 1953, provides general guidance and support to the 94 United States Attorneys' offices and their 10,000-plus employees.

 Jim has held many significant executive-level positions in the Department.
 Prior to this appointment, Jim served as the Chief of Staff to the Deputy Attorney General, Acting Principal Associate Deputy Attorney General, and Associate Deputy Attorney General.
 Before joining the Deputy Attorney General's office, Jim was the Criminal Chief in the U.S. Attorney’s Office for the District of Maryland, where he began as an Assistant United States Attorney.
 As Criminal Chief, Jim oversaw the work of over 85 Assistant U.S. Attorneys involved in criminal prosecutions, including national security, violent crime, fraud and corruption, cybercrime, narcotics, asset forfeiture, and money laundering, as well as the Anti-Terrorism Advisory Council, Organized Crime Drug Enforcement Task Force, Project Safe Child, Project Safe Neighborhood, and related anti-crime programs.
 Jim also served as the Chief of the Southern Division.